 Our Story

-“Lord, send me where no one wants to go, to do what no one wants to do.”
+“Lord, send me where no one wants to GO, to do what no one wants to DO.”

 African Hut village